William-Yao-2000/DriveSuprim/docs/score_generation.md

 # Trajectory Score Generation

-For each scenario in NAVSIM, we need to generate the rule-based metric score for the trajectories in the pre-defined trajectory vocabulary.
+For each scenario in NAVSIM, we need to generate the rule-based metric score for the trajectories in the pre-defined trajectory vocabulary, which is used in model training.
 The full steps are as follows.

 (For debugging, you can implement the steps on the `navtrain_debug` split.)

-### 1. Dataset Metric Cache
+### 1. Dataset Metric Caching

 ```bash
 python navsim/planning/script/run_metric_caching.py train_test_split=navtrain \